Case studyConnected mobility

 Using Cinema4D + Octane

-As the app design started, I custom designed and rendered imagery and video in a monochromatic style for the app.
-I used Cinema4D and the DRIVE+ C4D plugin to accurately simulate vehicle dynamics.
-Furthermore, I used Octane to render out the sequences.
+As the app design started, I designed and rendered custom imagery and video in a monochromatic style for the app.
+I used Cinema4D with the DRIVE+ plugin to simulate vehicle dynamics, and rendered the sequences in Octane.

 Design